 The Church of San Giuseppe is a beautiful church in Taormina, dedicated to Saint Joseph.
 The church, built in Baroque style in the second half of the 17th century, stands near the famous Torre dell’Orologio, dominating the main square of the town, Piazza IX Aprile.
 SHORT HISTORY The church was built after 1650 as the seat of the Confraternity of the Souls in Purgatory.
 On the facade of the church and also inside, there are numerous references to the confraternity: inscriptions, coats of arms, details of sculptures, bas-reliefs, mottos and allegorical figures.
 In 1919, the church was given to the Fathers of the Salesian Order, present in Taormina since 1911.
 The order enriched the church with new sculptures and thematic frescoes.
 In Autumn 2015, water infiltrations and humidity caused by heavy rain determined the collapse of the ceiling, and the church was closed for consolidation and restoration works.
+After the restoration, the church was reopened for worship.
 ARCHITECTURE A majestic double staircase leads to the church, and both the stairs and the porch in front of the building are fenced with a magnificent stone balustrade.
-The facade has a large central portal that leads into the church, and two small side portals, of which the right one Read more [...]
+The facade has a large central portal that leads into the church, and Read more [...]